 Mix it all up like an omelet then pour into a muffin tin and bake.
 Easy for little ones to eat with their hands.

-My little guys don’t care for avocado unfortunately, but this is still a great option for a filling and nutritious lunch.
+Another super quick lunch you can make in under 5 minutes.
+My little guys don’t care for avocado unfortunately, but this is a great option for a filling and nutritious lunch.

 Mac & Cheese with Cauliflower or Sweet Potato: